A RUSH TO JUDGEMENT:

-4.1 – JOHN KAPLAND’S INVESTIGATION – The Licata Case Brakes Wide Open: :
+4.1 – JOHN KAPLAND’S INVESTIGATION – The Licata Case Breaks Wide Open:

 As previously mentioned, Harry Anslinger’s DEA (then known as the Bureau of Narcotics), did not actually conduct its own investigation into the Licata case.
-But instead relied on information provided to them by the local Tampa and Florida State police, as well as second hand (true detective magazines, newspaper articles) accounts about the incident.
+But instead relied on information provided to them by the local Tampa and Florida State police, as well as second hand accounts true detective magazines, newspaper articles, etc.)about the incident.
 Information that (as we shall see), in today’s language would be termed, “subject to suspicion.”

-Thus there is a one in a-million-chance that Anslinger really believed that Victor Licata, actually had committed the had actually murdered his own family, AND that he had done so while under the influence of Medical Marihuana.
+Thus, there is a one-in-a-million-chance that Anslinger really believed that Victor Licata, actually had committed the actually murdered his own family, AND that he had done so while under the influence of Medical Marihuana.
 But this is not to excuse Anslinger.
 Anyone who kept referencing such a case (over and over again) in both the creation and then the maintenance of the anti-medical marihuana laws, should have at least looked into the facts.

 “Lengthy lists of cases where marijuana use has supposedly produced violent criminal outbursts have probably provided the major support for the connection between marijuana and violent crime.
 Very little attention, however, has been given to tracking down, in any detail, the facts of any of the 'specific cases cited.”